Are solar panels worth it in the UK?

 Like any other home improvement or piece of technology, there are a few issues you should take into account before you purchase a solar panel system.

-Here are the more important things to consider.
+Here are the most important factors to assess.

 There are certain roof requirements